roixa/RoixArchitectureTemplates/README.md

 ### Large architecture templates for android

 This is a clean mvvm architecture with DI, included base list and toolbar screens logic, configured themes, styles and values etc.
-After every template use, generated code is able to compile.
+After every template use,the project is able to compile.
 This allows to work with architecture and DI, as a black boxes.

 ### Templates
 ```